JasonHinds13/algorithms/README.md

-# algorithms
+# Algorithms
-Just some algorithms
+Just some algorithms that someone may find useful at some point.